Asymptotic Stability for some Stratified Stationary Solutions of the Inviscid Incompressible Porous Medium Equation: The proof of Theorem 1.1

 \begin{rema} A consequence of Lemma 3.1 is that if we have good (integrable) time decay on $u_2$ and its gradient, then we will be able to prove that $|\rho|_{H^{s}}$ remains uniformly bounded by $2\epsilon$ so long as it starts out of size $\epsilon$ small enough.
 We will indeed prove this in the following subsection.

 \end{rema}

 \begin{proof}

 The usual method of using the Kato-Ponce inequality will only give us $|\rho|_{H^s}^2|u|_{H^s}$ on the right hand side of the energy inequality.
-We will need to carry out the energy estimates carefully to ensure that the estimate of the nonlinear term is quadratic in $u$ and this is why we will lose one derivative in the estimate.
+We will need to carry out the energy estimates carefully to ensure that we get the desired estimate.

 We first want to make the following simple observations:

 (1) $|R_{1}\rho|_{H^s}=|u|_{H^s}.$

 (2) $|\partial_{x}\rho|_{H^s}=|R_{1}\Lambda\rho|_{H^s}= |R_1\rho|_{H^{s+1}}=|u|_{H^{s+1}}$